-All detention sessions are after school on Friday afternoons in the Logic Administration building from 3:45 pm - 4:15 pm.
+All detention sessions are before school on Tuesday mornings in the Logic Administration building from $7:30\,\mathrm{am}-8\,\mathrm{am}$.
 Detentions are normally assigned (but not exclusively so) for attendance and dress code violations.
 The time is meant to be an inconvenience and the session is spent on activities that are educational, yet tedious by design.
 Students may not spend the time during detention doing their homework.
-If a student fails to attend their assigned detention session they will be given two Friday afternoon detentions on the next two Fridays.
+If a student fails to attend their assigned detention session they will be given two Tuesday morning detentions on the next two Tuesdays.
 Failure to attend either of the make-up detentions results in two demerits.